Rational curves on \bar{M}_g and K3 surfaces

-\end{prop} \end{subsection} \begin{subsection}{Fibrations} From now on we will assume $k = \mathbb{C}$.\\ By a \emph{fibration} we mean a surjective morphism with connected fibres $f:X \rightarrow B$ from a projective nonsingular surface to a projective nonsingular connected curve.\\ A fibration is said to be \begin{itemize} \item \emph{relatively minimal} if there are no (-1)-curves contained in any of its fibres. \item \emph{semistable} if it is relatively minimal and every fibre has at most nodes as singularities. \item \emph{non-isotrivial} if all its nonsingular fibres are mutually isomorphic. \end{itemize} We will denote by $g$ the genus of a general fibre and by $b$ the genus of the base curve $B$.
+\end{prop} \end{subsection} \begin{subsection}{Fibrations} From now on we will assume $k = \mathbb{C}$.\\ By a \emph{fibration} we mean a surjective morphism with connected fibres $f:X \rightarrow B$ from a projective nonsingular surface to a projective nonsingular connected curve.\\ A fibration is said to be \begin{itemize} \item \emph{relatively minimal} if there are no (-1)-curves contained in any of its fibres. \item \emph{semistable} if it is relatively minimal and every fibre has at most nodes as singularities. \item \emph{stable} if every fibre has at most nodes as singularities and finite automorphisms group. \item \emph{non-isotrivial} if all its nonsingular fibres are mutually isomorphic. \end{itemize} We will denote by $g$ the genus of a general fibre and by $b$ the genus of the base curve $B$.
 We will always assume $g \geq 2$.\\ Sheaves of differentials will be denoted with the symbol $\Omega$ and dualizing sheaves with the symbol $\omega$.
 Let $f:X \rightarrow B$ be any fibration.
 Since both $X$ and $B$ are nonsingular one has $\wedge^2 \Omega^1_X=\omega_X$ and $\Omega^1_B=\omega_B$.\\ Since $f$ is a relative complete intersection morphism we have the equality (see \cite{K}, Corollary 24)

 There exists an exact sequence